cardano-foundation/CIPs/CIP--HeptaSean-DomainValidation/README.md

 A small risk remains that the receiver of the token may be defamed by the attacker's domain appearing next to the receiver's legitimate domains, when an application shows all validated domains for an address.

+Moreover, the attacker's servers could deliberately stall answers to the DNS and especially HTTP(S) queries done for the validation.
+This problem can to a large extent be attacked by implementations that do the queries asynchronously or concurrently as already advised in [Discovery and Verification of Relations](#discovery-and-verification-of-relations).

 Address owners should monitor such unsolicited transactions and send such tokens to unused addresses or back to the sender.